rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 node descriptor for "strongbad".
 The `node` tag has a number of required and optional attributes.
 Additional node descriptors can be added by defining new `node` elements inside the `project` tag.

+The strongbad host does not have any tags defined for it.
+One or more tags can be defined.
+Use comma for the delimiter (e.g, `tags="tag1,tag2"`).

 Here's an example of a node called "homestar" with just the required
 attributes: